CoreyOliver/Wave_Release/checklist.md

         []add each date to form?
             []select one date and apply it to as many as we want?

+[] finish up the select function
+    [] need to add the wave to the array if it doesn't already exist in it

 clean up later: